Sergio Torres (footballer, born 1981): Early career

 Torres was born in Mar del Plata.
 After a two-month trial with Boca Juniors aged 15, Torres began his career in Argentina at Quilmes de Mar del Plata and later Club Atlético Banfield in his native city of Mar del Plata playing part-time while working in the family brick factory and training to become a PE teacher.
 In November 2003, he decided to leave the club and fund his own trip to England in the hope of playing professionally; Torres arrived in England with just £180 and stayed in a shared a house in Norbury, London owned by his agent.
 Then Brighton & Hove Albion manager Mark McGhee offered him a two-week trial after seeing a highlights video, though he was rejected with McGhee telling Torres that he "would never make it in England".

 He subsequently signed for Isthmian League side Molesey in late 2003 alongside fellow Argentinian Cristian Levis after a friend put them into contact with the Molesey owner.
 With Molesey unable to pay Torres any wages, manager Steve Beeks arranged a trial for Torres and Levis at Basingstoke Town, who they signed for in February 2004 after two months at Molesey.
-While at Basingstoke, Torres worked at Boots, stacking shelves in order to earn a living and cycled to work.
+While at Basingstoke, Torres worked at Boots, stacking shelves to earn a living and cycled to work.
 He and Levis lived with a supporter of the club for four months, shortly after he was married.
-He scored 4 goals in 20 league appearances for Basingstoke in the 2003–04 season, whilst he scored twice in 38 games across the 2004–05 season.
+He scored 4 goals in 20 league appearances for Basingstoke in the 2003–04 season, while he scored twice in 38 games across the 2004–05 season.